AxonIQ/reference-guide/extensions/kafka.md

 Both approaches use a similar mechanism to poll events with a Kafka `Consumer`, which breaks down to a combination of a `ConsumerFactory` and a `Fetcher`.
-The extension provides a `DefaultConsumerFactory`, who's sole requirement is a `Map` of configuration properties.
+The extension provides a `DefaultConsumerFactory`, whose sole requirement is a `Map` of configuration properties.
 The `Map` contains the settings to use for the Kafka `Consumer` client, such as the Kafka instance locations.
 Please check the Kafka [documentation](https://kafka.apache.org/) for the possible settings and their values.